What’s the difference between an incident and a crisis?

 - c) communicate effectively, both internally and externally.

-- e) build situational awareness by good information management and coordinated working.
+- e) build situational awareness through good information management and coordinated working.

 - f) have a clear and well-rehearsed decision-making and action-driving process in line with the core values and objectives of the organization.